Polyfable

 Understanding Blender Textures

-Before we dive into the locations where Blender textures are stored, let's first understand what a texture is in the context of Blender.
-In Blender, a texture is an image or a set of images that are mapped onto the surface of a 3D object, usually via a UV coordinate system.
 These images can be created within Blender using its built-in texture painting tools or imported from external sources, such as substance, mari or 3Dcoat.
 You can learn more about texturing within Blender here.

 Textures can be used to simulate various surface properties, such as color, roughness, bumpiness, transparency, and much more.
 By applying different textures to different parts of a 3D model, artists can create highly detailed, realistic objects.